boa-mc/server/README.md

 # server
 The core for your Minecraft server that can then be controlled by multiple nodes like a website or a Discord bot.

+## Dependencies
+`java --version` must show the right Java version for the Minecraft server you want to install.

 ## Installing
 > :warning: Remember: mc-server-tools is meant to be run on ubuntu server.